kean/Nuke/README.md

 preheater.stopPreheating(with: urls)
 ```

 Keep in mind that prefetching takes up users' data and puts extra pressure on CPU and memory.
-To reduce the CPU and memory usage you have an option to choose only the disk cache as a prefetching destination:
+To reduce the CPU and memory usage, you have an option to choose only the disk cache as a prefetching destination:

 ```swift
 // The preheater with `.diskCache` destination will skip image data decoding